Introduction to Inbound Marketing

 Here are just a few examples of inbound marketing outperforming outbound:

-- 80% of business decision-makers prefer to get company information in a series of articles versus an advertisement (source)
+- 80% of business decision-makers prefer to get company information in a series of articles versus an advertisement (Content Marketing Institute)

-- Inbound practices produce 54% more leads than traditional outbound practices (source)
+- Inbound practices produce 54% more leads than traditional outbound practices (HubSpot)

-According to HubSpot’s State of Inbound 2018, 75% of businesses worldwide are choosing inbound marketing as their primary marketing approach.
+According to HubSpot’s State of Inbound 2018, 75% of businesses worldwide choose inbound marketing as their primary marketing approach.

 The Inbound Marketing Methodology

-The inbound methodology is the process of growing your organization by investing in and building meaningful relationships with your customers and prospects through a shared success model.
+The inbound marketing methodology is the process of growing your organization by investing in meaningful relationships with your customers and prospects through a shared success model.

 Inbound focuses on providing value and empowering people to reach their goals, overcome hurdles, and discover insights at every stage of their journey with you.
 That includes both before AND after they become a customer.

-The inbound marketing methodology has three distinct “phases” to ensure your delivering value to your customers throughout their journey.
+The inbound marketing methodology has three distinct “phases” to ensure your customers obtain value throughout their journey.

-- Delight: Provide help and support to empower your customers to find success with their purchase.
+Delight: Provide help and support to empower your customers to find success with their purchases.

-The inbound method is a holistic approach to the customer and their needs.
+The inbound marketing method is a holistic approach to the customer journey.

-When you focus on providing for your customers’ needs rather than trying to continuously extract value from them—they’ll reward you with loyalty and engagement.
+Marketing doesn’t stop at awareness.
+When you focus on providing for your customer’s needs rather than continuously extracting value—they’ll reward you with loyalty and engagement.

 Fundamentals of a Winning Inbound Marketing Strategy

-In order to fully leverage inbound marketing, and become a titan of brand equity, you’re going to need to make some investments.
+To fully leverage inbound marketing and become a titan of brand equity, you’re going to need to make some investments.

 The six core concepts are: